Regular procedure

 An audio recording of the interview is also made.
 It cannot be listened to before a negative decision has been issued by OFPRA, in view of an appeal of the decision.[48]
 In case a technical issue prevents audio recording, additional comments can be added to the transcript of the interview.
 If the asylum seeker refuses to confirm that the content of the interview as transcribed complies with what was effectively said during the interview, the grounds for their refusal are written down.
 However, it does not prevent OFPRA from issuing a decision on their claim.[49]
 Moreover, the absence of an audio recording due to technical reasons does not in itself affect the validity of OFPRA’s decision, as it does not constitute an essential procedural guarantee according to the CNDA.[50]

 Getting access to the audio recording after a negative decision has been issued by OFPRA is quite challenging for asylum seekers.
-During the time-frame between the notification of the negative decision and the lodging of the appeal, the recording can only be listened to in OFPRA offices, in Fontenay-sous-Bois.
+During the timeframe between the notification of the negative decision and the lodging of the appeal, the recording can only be listened to in OFPRA offices, in Fontenay-sous-Bois.
 This makes more difficult for asylum seekers accommodated outside Paris and its surroundings to get access to the recordings.
 In addition to travel difficulties, it would require them to be able to understand both French and the translation and to take notes of the details of the interview while listening to the recording.
-As a result, only 4 asylum seekers went to OFPRA to listen to the recording of their interview in 2022 as 2021, they were 7 in 2020.[46]
+As a result, only 7 asylum seekers went to OFPRA to listen to the recording of their interview in 2023, compared to 4 in 2022, 5 in 2021 and 7 in 2020.[51]

 Once an appeal is lodged before the CNDA, the audio recording can be obtained by asylum seekers’ lawyers (although this is not mandatory).
 Even if most of the lawyers pleading before the Court are based in Paris and its surroundings, it is much easier for asylum seekers to get access to the audio recording through them.
 The audio recording can be relied upon to substantiate the appeal.